2016 Ariyalur gang rape case

-The 2016 Ariyalur gang rape refers to the gang rape and murder of a pregnant 17-year-old minor Dalit girl, Nandhini, by a Hindu Munnani Union secretary and three of his friends in December 2016 in Ariyalur District.
+The 2016 Ariyalur gang rape refers to the gang rape and murder of a pregnant 17-year-old minor Dalit girl, Nandhini, by a Union secretary and three of his friends in December 2016 in Ariyalur District.
 The men gang raped her and pulled out the fetus from her womb after cutting her genitalia with a blade.
 Nandhini died at the spot due to excessive bleeding.
 The men then threw her body into a nearby well.
 Her body was found in the well with her hands tied in a decomposed state, stripped of her clothes and jewellery.

 Police reports revealed that the Hindu Munnani Union Secretary was irked at Nandhini, a lower-caste Dalit girl, insisting on marrying her after she got pregnant with him after being in a relationship with her for a year.
 He was also pressuring her to go for an abortion before the incident.
 He attempted suicide by drinking poison while he was being traced for the crime and later confessed his crimes to the village administrative officer.

 All the men involved in the crime were arrested under the Goondas Act.